amatsii/slate/source/index.html.md

 | 404  | Invalid businessId or tierId supplied     |

 ## Update a tier under a business account

+This endpoint updates a tier under a business account

 > **Example Tier body**